If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If your succulent is in too much heat, try to move it to a cooler spot.

-Succulents don’t do well in extreme temperatures, so make sure the temperature is comfortable for them.
+Succulents don’t do well in extreme temperatures, so make sure the temperature is comfortable.

-If you can’t move your succulent to a cooler spot, try using a fan to cool it down.
+If you can’t move your plant to a cooler spot, use a fan to cool it down.

 Another common reason why succulent leaves droop is too little sunlight.

-Succulents need a lot of sunlight, but they can’t handle direct sunlight for too long.
+Succulents need a lot of sunlight but can’t handle direct sunlight for too long.

 Common signs of too little sun are: